LaffertyDev/Portal0/README.md

 3. Run `npm run build`
 4. Server the `www` directory as the root directory of a webserver (`python3 -m http.server`)

+Unfortunately, the SimpleHTTPServer doesn't trivially know how to map extensionless requests to `.html` files by default.

 ## Deploying

 Deploying is done through Github Actions.
 Explained: